 \section{Abstract}

-The shifted frequency-based electromagnetic transient (SFEMT) simulation has greatly improved the computational efficiency of traditional electromagnetic transient (EMT) simulation for the ac grid.
-This letter proposes a novel interface for the co-simulation of the SFEMT model and the traditional EMT model.
-The general form of SFEMT modeling and the principle of analytical signal construction are first derived.
-Then, an interface for the co-simulation of EMT and SFEMT simulation is proposed based on rotational invariance techniques.
+The shifted frequency-based electromagnetic transient (SFEMT) simulation is much more efficient than traditional electromagnetic transient (EMT) simulation for ac grid.
+This letter proposes a novel interface for the co-simulation of the SFEMT model and the conventional EMT model.
+The fundamentals of SFEMT modeling are first derived.
+Then, an interface for the co-simulation of EMT and SFEMT models is proposed based on the estimation of signal parameters via rotational invariance techniques.
 Theoretical analyses and test results demonstrate the effectiveness of the proposed method.